 Jemma: Not really.
 I've made a few trans friends since I started the transition.
 Most people just starting out now or within the last few months.
 I do what I can to help share resources and try to get us involved with doing things.
 Even if that's just getting out of the house for a bit and having a little fun.
 I tried some support groups early on in transition, but I just never really clicked with those groups.

 I think it's important for us to look out for each other and help each other out because it really is a rough road to go through transition.
-Even for someone like me, where I feel like I've been incredibly fortunate to have had as easy as a transition as I have, there are just so many obstacles and and hurdles to get through that we all need as much help and support as we can get.
+Even for someone like me, where I feel like I've been incredibly fortunate to have had as easy a transition as I have, there are just so many obstacles and hurdles to get through that we all need as much help and support as we can get.
+Sometimes even a casual chat or coffee with someone who gets it can feel more healing than a big, structured group setting.

-Monika: The transgender cause is usually manifested together with the other LGBTQ communities.
-Being the last letter in this abbreviation is the transgender community able to promote its own cause within the LGBTQ group?
+Monika: The transgender cause is often represented alongside the broader LGBTQ community.
+As the final letter in the acronym, do you think the transgender community is able to effectively promote its own cause within the LGBTQ umbrella?

-Jemma: I think when the concept of transgender people was starting to get firmly planted years back that it was incredibly helpful to have the company of others who were fighting similar battles for acceptance.
+Jemma: I think when the concept of transgender people was starting to get firmly planted years back, it was incredibly helpful to have the company of others who were fighting similar battles for acceptance.
 It's almost like we've gotten to a point, though, where the T in the acronym doesn't quite fit in with the rest.
-Not that we're all opposed to each other; but more that our paths for acceptance are starting to diverge quite a bit.
+Not that we're all opposed to each other, but more that our paths for acceptance are starting to diverge quite a bit.

 We're starting to realize the difference between gender identity, expression, and sexuality.
 In a way, it's still nice to have a large community under the same umbrella.
 I just think that we're naturally drifting away to pilot our own course.